dmhenaopa/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 + 4-inherits_from.py: A function that returns True if the object is an instance of a class that inherited (directly or indirectly) from the specified class ; otherwise False.
 + 5-base_geometry.py: An empty class BaseGeometry.
 + 6-base_geometry.py: A class BaseGeometry.
 With a public instance method: def area(self): that raises an Exception with the message area() is not implemented.
++ 7-base_geometry.py: A class BaseGeometry.
+With a public instance method: def area(self): that raises an Exception with the message area() is not implemented.
+Public instance method: def integer_validator(self, name, value): that validates value as an integer.
 +